telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-different-popup-editor-for-create-update.md

 ---
-title: Use Different Popup Editor For Create and Update Operations
+title: Use Different Popup Editors for Create and Update Operations
-page_title: Use Different Popup Editor For Create and Update Operations | Kendo UI Grid
+page_title: Use Different Popup Editors for Create and Update Operations | Kendo UI Grid
 description: "Learn how to use different popup editors for create and update operations in the Kendo UI Grid widget."
 slug: howto_use_different_poup_editors_for_create_update_operations
 ---

-# Use Different Popup Editor For Create and Update Operations
+# Use Different Popup Editors for Create and Update Operations

-The example below demonstrates how to use different popup editors for create and update operations.
+The example below demonstrates how to use different popup editors in a Kendo UI Grid for the Create and Update operations.

 ###### Example